 After the general introduction to Service-Oriented Architectures, the Users’ Guide continues with

-little more than “Hello World”, but once developed you’d have the basic
+“Hello World”, but once developed you’d have the basic knowledge to write

 · Real Web Services.
 With the basic technology covered, now we start to deal with real problems: accessing data from VSAM and providing it to an external program, and then extending this to update the VSAM data through a web service.
 In a CICS update record locking is essential but excessive locking can bring an on line system to a halt, so we need “pseudo-locking” logic that minimises the time that actual locks are held.
 With classical CICS programs Jazz managed this by storing a copy of the original record in COMMAREA, but this won’t work in Web Services so Jazz includes an encrypted hash total in the output and input message.